Looking to Buy? Here Are a Few Types of Mobile Homes for Your Consideration

 When someone asks if you have a single-wide or a double-wide home, they’re asking about the size of your mobile or manufactured home.
 Often called a single-section home, a single wide is typically 18-feet wide and anywhere from 68-feet to 90-feet long.
 On a double-wide, the length stays the same but the width of the home is twice as spacious.

-Essentially, a double or twin-section dwelling — or any other multi-section home — is a series of single-section homes pressed together with a designed “marriage line” to create a greater sized central living area.
+Essentially, a double-wide or any other multi-section home — is a series of single-section homes pressed together with a designed “marriage line” to create a greater sized central living area.

 Manufactured housing professionals call each section of the home a “floor”.
 HUD regulates each floor independently.
 This means the person who owns a double-wide manufactured home actually owns two homes.